 The Kodály Philharmonic closed its season in Debrecen

-The afternoon was filled with classical music at Hal köz.
-The Kodály Philharmonic performed the most outstanding works of the season.
 The Kodály Philharmonic, which is closing its 101st season, and the Kodály Choir, founded 70 years ago, held their musical season-ending ceremony, which included an award ceremony, similar to previous years, at Hal köz.

-The Kodály Philharmonic opened its season-ending concert with Joseph-Maurice Ravel’s “Pavane for the Death of an Infanta.”
-The orchestra, which celebrated its 100th anniversary last year, is expanding with new young members every year.
-According to the chief music director of Debrecen, Dániel Somogyi-Tóth, this is important because this way the orchestra can develop together with the city.
+The orchestra, which celebrated its 100th anniversary last year, continues to expand with new young members every year.
+According to Dániel Somogyi-Tóth, the chief music director, this is important because it allows the orchestra to develop together with the city.

 The Kodály Choir has placed great emphasis on performing a cappella works this season.
 Their repertoire includes works by numerous contemporary composers, some of which they will also perform on their summer tour of Transylvania.